-- Charges made by a physician or transplant team. - Charges made by a hospital, outpatient facility or physician for the medical and surgical expenses of a live donor, but only to the extent not covered by another health plan or program. - Related supplies and services provided by the facility during the transplant process.
-These services and supplies may include: physical, speech and occupational therapy; bio-medicals and immunosuppressants; and home health care expenses and home infusion services. - Charges for activating the donor search process with national registries. - Compatibility testing of prospective organ donors who are immediate family members.
+- a) Charges made by a physician or transplant team. - b) Charges made by a hospital, outpatient facility or physician for the medical and surgical expenses of a live donor, but only to the extent not covered by another health plan or program. - c) Related supplies and services provided by the facility during the transplant process.
+These services and supplies may include: physical, speech and occupational therapy; bio-medicals and immunosuppressants; and home health care expenses and home infusion services. - d) Charges for activating the donor search process with national registries. - e) Compatibility testing of prospective organ donors who are immediate family members.
 For the purpose of this coverage, an "immediate" family member is defined as a first-degree biological relative.
-These are your biological parents, siblings or children. - Inpatient and outpatient expenses directly related to a transplant.
+These are your biological parents, siblings or children. - f) Inpatient and outpatient expenses directly related to a transplant.

-c.
-Levels of Transplant Care
+3.5.26.3 Levels of Transplant Care